Aurora St. Luke's Medical Center School of Diagnostic Medical Sonography

 Formed in 1981, Aurora St. Luke's Medical Center's Program in Diagnostic Ultrasound was one of the first nationally accredited sonography programs in the nation.

-Upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS) the general and vascular concentrations are accredited by:
+Upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS) the cardiac, general and vascular concentrations are accredited by:

 The Commission on Accreditation of Allied Health